MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/attest-your-app.md

 ---
 title: Attest your apps
-description: This article provides instructions for attesting your apps in Cloud App Security. ms.date: 01/30/2020 ms.topic: conceptual
+description: This article provides instructions for attesting your apps in Defender for Cloud Apps. ms.date: 01/30/2020 ms.topic: conceptual
 ---